Underground at Ink Block

 Underground at Ink Block, Boston’s new urban playground, is located under the highway between the city’s South End and South Boston neighborhoods.
 This urban park, cultural attraction and mixed-use parking facility is a space unlike anything seen before in this region.

 Spend the day with us.
 Join us for a fitness class.
 Ride your bike to work on our paths.
-Bring your dog for an evening with the neighborhoods furriest of friends while you sip on a locally brewed beverage at our pop up bar.
+Bring your dog for an evening with the neighborhoods furriest of friends.
 Watch history made as some of the world’s most talented street artists transform a once underutilized piece of highway infrastructure into a Ink Underground is fully wheel chair accessible.

 Directions and Map